Johan Eliasch: Career

 Eliasch began his career in company turnarounds in 1985, when he joined Tufton Group, the London-based investment firm.
 In 1991, he established his own private investment group, Equity Partners.

 When Head Tyrolia Mares was up for auction in 1995, Eliasch spotted an opportunity.
-The beleaguered sporting goods company was $370million in debt, but through financial restructuring, acquisitions and investment in new technology, Eliasch turned the company, renamed Head, into a global success story serving as CEO from 1995 to 2021.
+The beleaguered sporting goods company was $370million in debt, but through financial restructuring, acquisitions and investment in new technology, Eliasch turned the company, renamed Head, into a global success as CEO from 1995 to 2021.

-Eliasch has also acted as non-executive chairman of Investcorp Europe (2010- 2014), non-executive director of IMG (2006–13), non-executive chairman and director of Starr Managing Agents (2008–2015), and chairman of Aman Resorts (2014–18).
-He is currently chairman of Equity Partners and London Films, as well as an advisory board member of Brasilinvest.
+Eliasch has also been non-executive chairman of Investcorp Europe (2010–2014), a non-executive director of IMG (2006–13), non-executive chairman and director of Starr Managing Agents (2008–2015), and chairman of Aman Resorts (2014–18).
+He is chairman of Equity Partners and London Films, as well as an advisory board member of Brasilinvest.

 Eliasch with Slovenian prime minister Robert Golob in 2023.

 Eliasch has used his business experience to advise politicians and policymakers, including as a member of the International Business Advisory Councils for the Mayors of London, Jerusalem, and Rome.